 Show 38 – Prioritising Employee Wellbeing

-Show 38 focussed on the importance of prioritising employee wellbeing.
+The importance of prioritising employee wellbeing.

 The discussions started on the findings of Cisco’s research and El explained that what they had learned is that the pace in which people are working today is continuing to accelerate.
 She said that we used to talk about work life balance but believes now, with the pace things are going and the scale of change that we’re facing, that’s just not possible.
 Instead, we have to focus on work life integration, bringing all elements of life together.